francescobarbarulo/kubernetes-starter-pack/guides/lab04.md

     This means that to make the node `Ready` you need to install a CNI plugin responsible for managing the networking resources for the Kubernetes cluster.
     However you can interact with the up and running API server with `kubectl`.

+## Kubernetes Resources

+Kubernetes has a powerful REST-based API. `kubectl` makes API calls on your behalf, responding to typical HTTP verbs (`GET`, `POST`, `DELETE`).
+A *resource* is an endpoint in the Kubernetes API.

+🖥️ Open a shell in the `student` machine.

+1. View all the resources you can manage in a default Kubernetes installation.

+    ```sh
+    kubectl api-resources
+    ```

+    > Some of the objects have `SHORTNAMES`, which makes using them on the command line much easier.

+    This list can be extended by adding *Custom Resource Definitions* (CRDs), making Kubernetes modular.

 ## Kubernetes RBAC authorization management

 Kubernetes uses the Role-based access control (RBAC) method to regulate access to the cluster.
 At the moment, you are able to access the API server because you are using the `admin.conf` kubeconfig file that uses a signed certificate for `Subject: O = system:masters, CN = kubernetes-admin`.
 Kubernetes come with a ClusterRoleBinding named `cluster-admin` that binds the `cluster-admin` ClusterRole with the `system:masters` group.

+🖥️ Open a shell in the `student` machine.

 1. Let's inspect the built-in `cluster-admin` ClusterRole.